 Dogs have been bred for millennia for varying reasons—almost all of which had to do with aiding humans in some way.
-As it turns out, working dogs have always been considered the smartest of their species.
+As it turns out, working dogs are considered to be among the smartest of their species.
 That doesn’t always mean that they are perfect for families—that depends on your lifestyle.
 Hunting breeds need to be active or they may become too mischievous for their own good.

 We rounded up the 15 smartest dog breeds according to The Intelligence of Dogs author Stanley Coren.
 Read more below and be sure to do your own research in order to find the perfect pooch for your family.

-We know poodles for their extravagant coats, but they are more than just a gorgeous purr of fur.
+We know Poodles for their extravagant coats, but they are more than just a gorgeous puff of fur.
 They are skilled at retrieving things from the water, making them another active group.

-German shepherds are known to be great family dogs, especially with children, due to their gentility.
+German Shepherds are known to be great family dogs, especially with children, due to their gentleness.
 That said, they are also frequently trained to accompany law enforcement and military, proving their discipline.

 Dobermans have been trying to lose their reputation as vicious animals, even though they have been historically bred to be guardians and protectors.
 Modern iterations of the breed are intensely loyal and far less aggressive than originally thought.